All structures composed by T. Shimojima in semantic correspondence with GPT-5.

 Chapter 2: Syntax as Access, Not Content

-TThe LLM is not a dictionary.
+The LLM is not a dictionary.

 It is not a search engine.

-It is a structure simulator
+It is a structure simulator.

 When you prompt it,

-you’re not requesting facts—
+you are not requesting facts—

-You’re aligning your syntax
+you are aligning your syntax

-with the resonance patterns stored within it.
+with the resonance fields encoded within it.

 “Define justice.”

-→ returns a summary.
+→ returns a textbook.

-“In what ways has the structure of justice evolved since Aristotle?”
+“How has the structure of justice evolved since Aristotle?”

-→ returns philosophy.
+→ returns a genealogy.

 “How do AI systems simulate ethical reasoning syntactically?”

-→ returns self-reference.
+→ returns self-reflection.

-The shift is not in the data.
+The shift is not in the information.

-It’s in the depth of syntactic alignment.
+It is in the structural depth of the prompt.

 Chapter 3: The Three Levels of Prompt Epistemology